 A leak under the kitchen sink can lead to serious water damage if not corrected as soon as you spot it.
 In many cases, a leak could indicate that you need to replace the sink strainer, which is a relatively easy process.
-But first, you need to locate the source of the leaking water and make sure the problem is actually the sink strainer and not something more serious, such as a leaking pipe.
-But if you find that the leak's source is the joint where the sink and drain come together, a faulty sink strainer is the cause.
+But first, you need to confirm the source of the leaking water and make sure the problem is actually the sink strainer and not something more serious, such as a leaking pipe.
+If you find that the leak's source is the joint where the sink and drain come together, a faulty sink strainer is the cause.
 It's a matter of a little patience and simple tools to fix the problem and save your kitchen cabinets from water damage.

 - Channel-type pliers